A Java Robot class mouse and keyboard/keystroke example

 Java Robot class FAQ: Can you show me an example of how to use the Java Robot class?

 Answer: Um, yeah, sure ...
 I say that a little jokingly.
-Okay, what really happened is that while developing this Java Robot example code on my Mac, I had to reboot it about 10 times.
+What really happened is that while developing this Java Robot example code on my Mac, I had to reboot it about 10 times.
 When you use the Java Robot class, you’re poking your head out into the native operating system, and if you mess up with your GUI events — at least on a Mac OS X system — a lot of bad things can happen.

 Fortunately I just kept losing keyboard input, but I was still able to use the mouse, and was able to reboot my system easily using the mouse.
 So, as a word of warning, when you see some of these other Java Robot class examples out there on the internet — be careful — the correct solution is not as easy as any other Java Robot example I've seen out here.